Yusralien/Yusralien/README.md

 <details>
  <summary><h3>👨‍💻 Yusralien's Coding Journey</h3></summary>
  I started my coding journey as an illegal hacking community's student with a passion to learn everything I could about this programming world - code, unix, linux, theory.
-And all the while, teaching myself iOS and android development with a dream to build my own app, but that soon got overshadowed by my desire to excel in Java.
-A desire that landed me a full-stack software engineering job upon graduation.
+And all the while, teaching myself iOS and android development with a dream to build my own app.
 Inshallah 🤲🏽